joey-cybersec/Home-Lab-Projects-/README.md

 - user is in the sudo group
 - authentication works correctly

-The system is now fully repaired and ready for the Wazuh installation.
+The system is now fully repaired and ready for the **actual Lab 3 tasks**.

 ---

 ---